Zoran Đinđić: Assassination

 As reported by Reuters on 18 March 2003, according to Carla Del Ponte, Đinđić had predicted his own assassination on 17 February just weeks before it happened.
 Despite Koštunica's accusations of Đinđić being close to organised crime, the latter always insisted that he was determined to clean Serbia, and created the "Special Tribunal" with a witness protection program.
 This alarmed organized crime leaders who were intertwined with elements of the Serbian secret police which remained loyal to the ousted Milošević.

 Under orders from Milorad "Legija" Ulemek, the former commander of the Special Operations Unit of Yugoslavia's secret police, Đinđić was assassinated by Ulemek's soldier Zvezdan Jovanović in Belgrade on 12 March 2003.
 Jovanović shot him from the building across from the main Serbian government building at 12:23 PM, hitting him once in the chest.
 The high-power bullet of a Heckler & Koch G3 battle rifle penetrated his heart and killed him almost instantly.

 He was rushed to a hospital where he was treated, but pronounced dead one hour later.
 Ulemek was blamed as the mastermind of the crime.
 He was one of the leading persons in the Zemun clan, a leading organized crime group in Serbia.
-He was later prosecuted and convicted of being involved in some of the mysterious assassinations and assassination attempts that marked Yugoslavia in the months before Đinđić took power.
+He was later prosecuted and convicted of involvement in some of the mysterious assassinations and assassination attempts that marked Yugoslavia in the months before Đinđić took power.
 Nataša Mićić, then acting President of Serbia, declared a state of emergency immediately.
 Zoran Živković was elected by the Serbian Democratic Party as Đinđić's successor.

 On 23 May 2007, twelve men were convicted for the assassination of Zoran Đinđić.
 Among the convicted defendants was Ulemek, who, during the four years preceding the murder of Đinđić, had traveled to Switzerland, Austria, the Republic of Macedonia, Greece, Singapore and Croatia using a fraudulent passport that had been one of a batch of blank passports stolen from the Croatian Consulate in Mostar, Bosnia and Herzegovina in 1999.
 Ulemek, along with Zvezdan Jovanović, was charged with being the ringleader of the assassination plot carried out on 12 March 2003, when Đinđić was fatally shot.
 Three of the twelve men convicted are still on the run and remain the subject of INTERPOL Red notices.
 Specialist officers in INTERPOL's Fugitive Investigative Support Unit continue to liaise with and assist member countries in the investigation of various leads for the following individuals wanted by Serbian authorities: Milan Jurišić, Ninoslav Konstantinović and Vladimir Milisavljević.